amdegroot/ssd.pytorch/README.md

 You can specify the parameters listed in the `test.py` file by flagging them or manually changing them.

 ## TODO
-We have accumulated the following to-do list, which you can expect to be done in the very near future:
+We have accumulated the following to-do list, which you can expect to be done in the very near future
-1. Train SSD300 with batch norm
+- Train SSD300 with batch norm (in progress)
-2. Add support for COCO dataset
+- Add support for COCO dataset
-3. Add support for SSD512 training and testing
+- Add support for SSD512 training and testing
-4. Create a functional model definition for Sergey Zagoruyko's [functional-zoo](https://github.com/szagoruyko/functional-zoo)
+- Create a functional model definition for Sergey Zagoruyko's [functional-zoo](https://github.com/szagoruyko/functional-zoo) (in progress)

 ## Comments
 Please feel-free to post an issue with any questions or suggestions.
 We tried to keep this implementation as pure to PyTorch as